 “You can’t build a nose in,” Gibson notes.
 “You’ve got to have a dog genetically capable of using that nose; a nose genetically built over generations to hunt.
 If you go buy a dog not genetically predisposed to retrieve, you can’t put predisposition in; the dog’s got to have that.”

-Loeffler brings his own philosophy to duck dog selection, and is a firm believer in strong paperwork before he goes and actually sees a puppy.
+Loeffler brings his own philosophy to duck dog selection and firmly believes in strong paperwork before he goes and sees a puppy.
 “Before I physically look at a puppy with my eyeballs, I’m going to need to see some other things fall into place first,” he notes.
 “Seeing the puppy and interacting with it is probably my least important criteria or category; as long as everything else checks out, I know with training everything else will fall into place.”

-His criteria includes health tests (hips, elbows, eyes, and genetic testing), parentage and pedigree to see where puppies came from, and some titles and health tests that ancestors have earned.
-He utilizes the website Hunting Lab Pedigree, a user-submission-based site, to search males, females, stud dogs, litters, and other user-submitted information.
+His criteria includes health tests (hips, elbows, eyes, and genetic testing), parentage and pedigree to see where puppies came from, and titles and health tests that ancestors have earned.
+He uses Hunting Lab Pedigree, a user-submission-based site, to search males, females, stud dogs, litters, and other user-submitted information.
 “It’s super helpful, interactive, and free,” he said.

 He adds that picking a dog from a responsible breeder who’s not overwhelmed with the number of puppies on the ground at one time is key to a good start in life.
 He values health testing and genetic testing as critical factors for new dogs, noting, “[It’s] something we look for when we’re buying one and something we do very strongly with our breeding stock as well.”